 By comparing their content to your own, you can generate new ideas for your own website, and see where you—and your competitor—are falling behind.

 Try pulling the sitemap for a competitor in your vertical that is always in the top spots in organic search.
 Then pull a mid-tier competitor.
 Look through their top-performing content and cross-reference these pages with a keyword tool (I use Keysearch.
-Ahrefs is also excellent).
-By understanding what keywords they’re ranking on, you can create new content and optimize your existing content for these phrases.
+SEMRush is also excellent and now they have a limited free account option).

 Website Design by Tsaroo